talwrii/sympass/readme.md

 This is a very feature-incomplete reimplementation of the [pass](https://www.passwordstore.org) utility with one difference: passwords are encrypted in a symmetric fashion using a master password.

+This also happens to use xkcd multiple word passwords

 ## Motivation

 I experienced problems with corrupted files using the graphical tool [keepass](https://www.keepassx.org/) - albeit after using a python library to try to access it.
 I also prefer command-line utilities.
 I also have had machines break and wanted to quickly get at passwords.